sbrosinski/uberdoc/README.md

     # pandoc conversions options for pdf
     pandoc_options_pdf =  -s --template=../templates/default.tex --toc --number-sections -V geometry:"top=2cm, bottom=3cm, left=2.5cm, right=2cm"

+## Contributing

+Uberdoc uses [nose](http://nose.readthedocs.org/en/latest/) for testing and [tox](http://testrun.org/tox/latest/) to run tests for different Python versions.

+Just run either
+    $ nosetests
+    $ tox

+## Ideas for improvement

+* A markdown pre-processor which supports plugins so you can easly extends the existing markdown syntax or change document content when generating the document
+* Support for epub generation, so large documents can be better read on mobile devices
+* Diff-View, generate a version of the document showing the differences to a former version

 *Now start writing and stop messing with your tools!*